FOUNDATION OBRAS

 Gerry van der Linden (Holland) gave an artist talk in the patio of Marmeleira.
 She showed some small installations of found objects with often a poetic title.
 And she read some of her recent poems (that differ from earlier ones which generally were the impressions of an observer).
 In her newer poems her soul is speaking about emotions, fate and age.
 And they often have a powerful, musical, sometimes rap-like rhythm.
 Gerry concluded her talk with a hilarious, true short story about the dinner party some days before, with five fellow residents.
 On their way home they were caught by a police control, who first suspected them of human trafficking and then of violation of various traffic regulations.
 But later the police team was overwhelmed by the charm and childishness of this strange group of artists.
 At the last days of her residency, Gerry started writing a new novel.

-Hundreds millions years ago the Americas, Europe and Africa were one supercontinent: Pangaea.
-Portugal and Nova Scotia shared the same geological structures that later formed marble.
-160 million years ago the super-continent into two and most species became extinct.
-We now live in the Anthropocene and may cause a similar mass extinction.
-After the end of human existence other life forms may come.
-What echoes will we leave for these new creatures?
-Abby contemplates on the possibility that her sculptures may act as a communication device for a world without humans.
+But she is also intrigued by the fate of marble in the planetary history.
+Hundreds of millions of years ago the Americas, Europe and Africa were one supercontinent: Pangaea.
+Portugal and Nova Scotia (her home) shared the same geological structures that later formed marble.
+160 million years ago the super-continent broke into two and most species became extinct.
+We now may approach a similar mass extinction and the end of human existence.
+What echoes are we leaving for the new life forms and creatures?
+And could her sculptures act as a communication device for a world without humans?

 Picture